 Central Arizona Regional Transit (CART) coordinates daily with Greyhound at Love's Travel Stop in Eloy, AZ.
-Passengers from Coolidge, Florence, and Casa Grande may utilize CART's services for intercity travel via Greyhound, which stops at Love's five times per weekday.
-Maricopa COMET riders can access CART services at Banner Medical Center in Casa Grande, where the COMET stops every Thursday.
+Passengers from Coolidge, Florence, and Casa Grande may utilize CART's services for intercity travel via Greyhound, which stops at Love's four times per weekday.
+CART connects with Cotton Express services in Coolidge daily.

-Central Arizona Regional Transit's fixed route and schedule hampers the ability for passengers to travel around the communities where CART stops.
-Ridership visiting Casa Grande and Florence have no other transit methods available, providing mobility for passengers in each of these communities is a critical component to the region's future transit successes.
+Central Arizona Regional Transit's fixed route service hampers the ability for passengers to travel around the communities that CART services.
+Ridership visiting Casa Grande and Florence currently have no other public transit options available, providing mobility for passengers in each of these communities is a critical component to the region's future transit successes.